 - Keep movements, slow, smooth and steady.

 2. Standing Spinal Roll.
-Standing in a neutral tall position, soften the knees, roll the shoulders in and begin to slowly round your back, arms are hanging down so that you can reach your toes, once you hit the bottom, slowly make your back up to standing.
+Standing in a neutral tall position, soften the knees, roll the shoulders in and begin to slowly round your back.
+Arms are hanging down so that you can reach your toes.
+Once you hit the bottom, slowly make your way up to standing.
 Repeat as needed.

 4. Kneeling Hip Opener.
-Starting on all fours with knees on the ground, step your right foot outside of your right hand to enter a hip opener, come back to all fours and then switch to do the same thing other side.
+Starting on all fours with knees on the ground, step your right foot outside of your right hand to enter a hip opener.
+Come back to all fours and then switch to do the same thing on the other side.

 5. Kneeling Bird Dog.
-Starting on all fours in a table top position, engage your core, brace your lower back, squeeze your glutes as you extend one leg back, reach the opposite arm forward to draw a straight line cross body.
+Starting on all fours in a table-top position, engage your core, brace your lower back, squeeze your glutes as you extend one leg back.
+Reach the opposite arm forward to draw a straight line across the body.
 Come back to your home base position and repeat same movement on the opposite side.

-Don’t stop.
+Finally, don’t stop.
 Continue to explore and evaluate how you’re feeling.
 This will allow you to progress your baseline and continue to build a stronger foundation of understanding.
-Over time you will know how much is too much, and how little is not enough, but whatever you do, don’t stop the process.
+Over time, you will know how much is too much and how little is not enough, but whatever you do, don’t stop the process.